brianpatrick/cosmic-view-life/README.md

 `OPENSPACE_ASSET_DIR` is where you keep your asset files and is typically set with an environment variable for your given setup.

-You will need to set these appropriately for your setup.
+You need to set these appropriately for your setup.

-This will likely go out of date very quickly, but as of the time of this writing (21 Feb 2025), rules have been set up for the following targets:

- - `jan_30_2025_recentered` contains the eukaryotes sphere along with bird and mammal data.
-A wolf protein is also done, along with a wolf skull.
- - `takanori_protein_universe` plots many (well, most?) of the points in the Protein Universe paper.
-This dataset contains the default plot from the paper along with 4 from Takanori- two 2D projections along with two 3D projections.

 ## Pymol